Disclaimer

 3.2.
 Qualitative: Low volumes e.g. Company safety database then ICSR from safety database, Aggregate safety data, Literature and AESI

 3.3.
-Semi quantitative: Both together then Qualitative for safety database with low volumes and Statistical methods for high volumes from HA database
+Semi-quantitative: Both together then Qualitative for safety database with low volumes and Statistical methods for high volumes from HA database

 4.Examples of actions to be taken:

 4. 1.
-Urgent Dear Health Care Professionals Communication warning of potentially increased risk of adrenal crisis during the swap over period, with the risk theoretically being highest in youngest patients, and those with least adrenal reserve or other comorbidities.
+Urgent Dear Health Care Professionals Communication warning of potentially increased risk of adrenal crisis during the swap over the period, with the risk theoretically being highest in youngest patients, and those with least adrenal reserve or other comorbidities.

 4. 2.
 An update to the reference safety information.